JamesHutchison/pytest-hot-reloading/README.md

 ```

 ## Arguments and Env Variables
-- `PYTEST_DAEMON_USE_WATCHMAN`
+- `PYTEST_DAEMON_USE_OS_EVENTS`
-    - Use watchman to check for file changes (recommended if your system supports it)
+    - Instead of polling the file system, use OS events such as inotify to check for file changes (recommended if your system supports it)
     - Default: `False`
+    - Command line: `--daemon-use-os-events`
+- `PYTEST_DAEMON_POLL_THROTTLE`
+    - A multipler for how aggressive the daemon does file system polling.
+This is not used if OS events are used.
+    - 2.0 = twice as slow, less CPU usage
+    - Default: `1.0`
-    - Command line: `--daemon-use-watchman`
+    - Command line: `--daemon-poll-throttle`
 - `PYTEST_DAEMON_PORT`
     - The port the daemon listens on.
     - Default: `4852`.